 Interview with Sam Sever

-You might have seen him behind the decks for the Beastie Boys in the movie Tougher Than Leather, and you would have definately heard one of his Intergalactic remixes.
+You might have seen him behind the decks for the Beastie Boys in the movie Tougher Than Leather, and you would have definitely heard one of his Intergalactic remixes.
 He had worked with Run DMC and 3rd Bass (amongst a stack of others).
 He has major respect amongst Headz and Mo'Wax followers.
 He is Sam Sever.

 A lot of the newer fans are probably most familiar with you through your "Fuzzy Logic" Intergalactic remix.
 Can you tell us a bit about Fuzzy Logic and Jonathan Hoffman?